microsoft/code-with-engineering-playbook/docs/continuous-delivery/devops-provider-recipes/github-actions/runtime-variables/runtime-variables.md

 ![Workflow B](images/DevBWorkflow.png)

 In this case, each CI stage needs to run before the next one starts, and errors in the middle of the process can cause the entire pipeline to fail.
-While this might be intended behavior for the pipeline in some situations (Perhaps you don't want to run a more involved, longer build or run a time consuming test coverage suite if the CI process is failing), it means that steps need to be commented out or deleted when testing the pipeline itself.
+While this might be intended behavior for the pipeline in some situations (Perhaps you don't want to run a more involved, longer build or run a time-consuming test coverage suite if the CI process is failing), it means that steps need to be commented out or deleted when testing the pipeline itself.

 Instead, an additional step could check for a `[skip ci $N]` tag in either the commit messages or PR Body, and skip a specific stage of the CI build.
 This ensures that the final pipeline does not have changes committed to it that render it broken, as sometimes happens when commenting out/deleting steps.
 It additionally allows for a mechanism to repeatedly test individual steps by skipping the others, making developing the pipeline significantly easier.